We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Ozempic is not a weight loss drug.
 However, a side effect of its mechanism of action can help people lose weight, as it may help people feel full for longer.

-A person must first make an appointment with a healthcare professional to receive a prescription for Ozempic.
-People can contact their doctor’s office or a local clinic to make an appointment.
-Those with insurance should check to make sure the healthcare professional accepts their policy.
+A person must first make an appointment with a healthcare professional to receive an Ozempic prescription.
+People can contact a doctor’s office or a local clinic to make an appointment.
+Those with insurance should check to ensure the healthcare professional accepts their policy.

-During the appointment, a healthcare professional will go through a person’s medical history, including any symptoms, any current medications, and a person’s reasons for wanting to use Ozempic.
+During the appointment, a healthcare professional will review a person’s medical history, including any symptoms, current medications, and why they are considering using Ozempic.

 Healthcare professionals should always discuss the medication’s potential benefits, risks, and side effects.
 They may suggest an alternative if they believe a different drug will be more beneficial.